praveenkottayi/moon-tracker/README.md

 Inspired from : https://github.com/matterport/Mask_RCNN

-# Tensowflow and keras may have some version issues.
-As some the function calls from '/matterport/Mask_RCNN'
-# is of old version.
+Tensowflow and keras may have some version issues.
+As some the function calls from '/matterport/Mask_RCNN' is of old version.
 Create your enviornmnet accordingly else you have to modify inside the actual functions.
-# Recommended to use tensorflow 1.4+ and Keras 2.0.8+.
+Recommended to use tensorflow 1.4+ and Keras 2.0.8+.

+Suggestion :

+Use Google's Colab if you don't have GPU.
+Same code will work there easily.
+Increase the epoch (5- 25)  and layers ('all' , '3+', '4+' , 'heads' ) for better accuracy.